Deborah Chambers

-Deborah Anne, Lady Chambers KC (née Tohill, born 22 March 1961) is a New Zealand King's Counsel specialising in relationship property and trusts law.
-She was married to the New Zealand Supreme Court judge, Sir Robert Chambers from 2004 until his death in 2013.
+Deborah Anne, Lady Chambers KC (née Tohill; born 22 March 1961) is a New Zealand King's Counsel specialising in relationship property and trusts law.
+She was married to the New Zealand Supreme Court judge Sir Robert Chambers from 2004 until his death in 2013.

 Personal life

 Born on the North Shore in Auckland on 22 March 1961, Chambers grew up in the working-class suburb of Glenfield in a State Advances house.
 She attended Takapuna Primary School, Carmel College and Auckland Metropolitan College, an alternative state school.
 She graduated from the University of Auckland in 1982 with a BA/LLB.
-At university she was variously women's rights officer on the Auckland University Students' Association executive, president of the University Feminists and a member of the Law School student committee.

-She married Dr Charles Hollings in 1987, and the couple had two children.
+She married Charles Hollings in 1987, and the couple had two children.
 In 2004, she married Justice Robert Chambers of the New Zealand Court of Appeal, and became a step-mother to his two sons.
 Justice Chambers was appointed as a Supreme Court judge in 2012.
 He died suddenly on 21 May 2013 as a result of a brain aneurism.
 He was made a Knight Companion of the New Zealand Order of Merit in the 2013 Queen's Birthday Honours, but as royal assent was given to the appointment before his death, the knighthood took effect from 20 May 2013.
 Deborah Chambers sponsors the annual Justice Sir Robert Chambers Memorial Moot held by at the University of Auckland Law School.